dart-backend/angel/README.md

 [TechEmpower Framework Benchmarks Round 21](https://www.techempower.com/benchmarks/#section=data-r21&test=composite)

 The test cases are build using standard `Angel3 ORM` template.
-This result will be used for fine-tuning Angel3 framework.
-The following test cases will be progressively added in the upcoming update to benchmark.
+The result are used for fine-tuning Angel3 framework.
+The following test cases will be added in the upcoming update to the benchmark.

-1. Angel3 with MongoDB
+1. Angel3 with ORM for MySQL
-2. Angel3 with ORM MySQL
+2. Cached queries
-3. Cached queries
+3. Angel3 with MongoDB

 ## Examples and Documentation